 Her weight dropped to 42 kg, and she was then diagnosed with a rare thing called Hashimoto’s.
 Her heart rate was too high, lungs enlarged, and she was very, very sick.
 But finally my beautiful, happy, funny, loving daughter was back.

 Cristy is one of the kindest, most generous, loving people I’ve met.
 I don’t just say that because she is my daughter, but I’m glad she is.
-She will always help anyone with whatever they need, be it time, a hug, or financial help–even though they have a mortgage.
+She will always help anyone with whatever they need, be it time, a hug, or financial help–even though she has a mortgage.
 She gave an elderly man a packet of tissues, as he seemed very distressed.
-She bought Easter eggs for a homeless man, and he cried, as he had never had one ever.
+She bought Easter eggs for a homeless man, and he cried, as he had never had one.
 She adores her older brothers and their children.
 She constantly helps my husband and I financially.
 She stands up for anyone who is getting picked on.
 It really does not matter to her.
 To help or support someone who is down or hurting, she will do whatever it takes to help.

 God or someone, please tell me WHY does this amazing, beautiful girl have to get cancer?
 This Wednesday, she has to have a full hysterectomy.
 There are so many nasty, evil, bad people.
 Why her?

 She reminds me of what I said to her when she asked, “Mum, why did you have to get breast cancer?”
 My answer was, “Why not?”
 She will get through this.
 Those who love her will see to that.
 But being a mum, I’m upset and mad as hell.
 Her beautiful face hides a world of pain.
 I love you, Cristy.
-I’ll be with you til the end.
+I’ll be with you till the end.

 New South Wales, Australia